Go to our other sites

 Find out what other members of the Cambridge community are saying about us, and see schools in action.
 Watch a video or read a case study.

-So is it delivering on its promise?
+Is Cambridge Pre-U delivering on its promise to prepare students well for university?
 Yes, according to the students we’ve spoken to.
 Cambridge Pre-U’s emphasis on self-directed learning and critical thinking helps close the gap between school and university, and sets students up for their degree.

 VIDEO: Teachers at Westminster School in London share their experiences of teaching Cambridge Pre-U subjects.